Andrew Malcolm (author): Cambridge University Press and Assessment

 In 2021, Malcolm was cited in a discussion on the formation of Cambridge University Press & Assessment reported in the Cambridge University Reporter.
 Dr D.D.K.Chow of Trinity College, expressed concerns about the lack of academic leadership of the new body:

 "For 323 years, the Press has been tightly controlled under the University's academic leadership through the Press Syndicate (formerly Curators)...However, the Council's report proposes a Press and Assessment Syndicate, without such academic leadership....The proposed change in composition of the Syndicate...is in stark contrast to the arguments used by the Press to obtain its current tax exemption.
 In a landmark letter to the Inland Revenue in 1975, Sir Geoffrey Cass, then Chief Executive of the Press, wrote: "The Press of Cambridge University is actually no more than a department of the University, with no independent status of its own, governed by academic senior members of the University" and that it was not "an almost semi-independent 'international publisher'".
 (I must give due acknowledgement to Mr Andrew Malcolm for his efforts in obtaining this letter, disclosed by the University under the Freedom of Information Act)....Without adequate academic leadership, it would be all too easy for commercial concerns to override academic values, removing public benefit....If the Regent House does zippo to provide leadership on the Press and Assessment Syndicate, treating Cambridge University Press and Cambridge Assessment as cash cows, there is little reason for the University to continue owning them."

-The Remedy 3.0
+The Remedy 3.0 and The Remedy 3.1

 In 2025, more than 20 years after the second edition of The Remedy, Malcolm, via Amazon KDP, published an expanded third edition, The Remedy 3.0.
 Its 37 new chapters brought the story up to date, widening its scope to include more recent OUP and Oxford University controversies.

+The book included a table, based on OUP’s archive of annual accounts, showing that in the eleven years from 2008 to 2019 the press had amassed untaxed profits of over £1 billion.
+After the book’s publication, OUP withdrew its archive and from 2020 to 2023 it stopped publishing its accounts.
+In November 2025, this prompted Malcolm to launch his own archive of OUP’s accounts.

+In February 2026, Malcolm published a fourth edition, The Remedy 3.1: How Oxford turned Scofflaw.
+This included two new chapters.
+'Casualties' looked at Oxford's use of casual 'Deliveroo-style' service-provider contracts for academics.
+A second new chapter 'Accountability' told the story of OUP's withdrawal of its internet archive of annual accounts, in breach of the 2011 Charities Act.
+Malcolm concluded, "We have witnessed Oxford's contempt for publishing law and employment law.
+Now we have its breach of UK charity law.
+It has turned scofflaw."